 There was a tempting looking caching series walking around the Lac de Migouélou – an artificial lake in a cirque about two valleys over to the west from Luz Saint Sauveur.
 It’s branded as quite a challenging series of about 80 caches over a distance of 20km.
-I didn’t think we’d get all the way around, but with sufficient supplies I’dd thought we might climb up to the lake and find the first 25 or so of the caches.
+I didn’t think we’d get all the way around, but with sufficient supplies I’d thought we might climb up to the lake and find the first 25 or so of the caches.

 We got up fairly early and were out of the house well before 9 am – it was about an hour’s drive around from Luz, and involved driving all the way down the valley nearly to Lourdes and then hopping across the base of a couple of valleys through Argelès Gazost before climbing up into the Val d’Aste.

-Anyway though, back at the main walk, we grabbed as much stuff as we’d bought with us – 2-3 bottles of liquids each, biscuits, sandwiches and crisps – and began our climb.
+Anyway though, back at the main walk, we grabbed as much stuff as we’d bought with us.
+This was 2-3 bottles of liquids each, biscuits, sandwiches and crisps.
+And then we began our climb.
 The walk up the lake was supposedly a climb of 850-900m on a well-travelled pathway.
 We’d sort of done nearly that amount when we climbed Helvellyn earlier in the year, or so we thought, and as a result I was optimistic we’d at least be able to get up to the lake and back again in a day.

-After an hour or so I was starting to think we weren’t going to get anywhere near, and suggested in a less than friendly tone that we just give up and go back down.
+After an hour or so I was starting to think we weren’t going to get anywhere near.
+I suggested in a less than friendly tone that we just give up and go back down.
 Anyway, I got told off and we kept going.
-After a shade under 3 hours we’d managed to climb about 600m and had got to somewhere between cache #6 and #7.
-We’d come out of “the worst” of the steep slope and were definitely above the tree line, but it still looked a long way up to the lake.
-We couldn’t even see the dam that holds the lake in place.
+After a shade under 3 hours we’d managed to climb about 600 m and had got to somewhere between cache #6 and #7.
+We’d come out of “the worst” of the steep slope and were definitely above the tree line.
+It was still a long way up to the lake, though.
+We still couldn’t even see the dam that holds the lake in place.

 That more or less ended our day, as we’d been up for quite a while.
 As we were walking up the mountainside it became increasingly apparent we weren’t going to get as far as I’d thought, but on reflection (reflection that began during lunch on the mountain) I realised that what I’d thought we could manage was, in fact, was several steps too far.
 We’d had a tiring day and had seen some beautiful scenery, so I was happy with that.
 We just hadn’t reached a lake or done a shed load of caches.